devisBSeibt/email-me/README.md

 Run db:migrate.
 Note this engine has a migration that should be run.
 It will create the email_me_mail_templates table.

+**Important**

+If you are using HAML in your main application, you must configure HAML to run in "ugly" mode to ensure the textarea and whitespace get along.

 ## Dependencies/Assumptions

 This engine assumes your app is already using SimpleForm and Bootstrap